ceigh/nuxt-chatra-module/README.md

 To check, what setup options is available go to [api reference](https://chatra.com/help/api/#settings).

-# Methods
+# Usage

+This module simply injected `window.Chatra` function into nuxt.

-You can call chatra methods directly from Vue instances, `components/OpenChatBtn.vue`:
+You can call chatra methods directly from Vue instances:
 ```html
 <template>
   <button @click='openChat'>Open chat</button>